Skip to content

 Isn’t that marvellous?
 The beautiful, narcissistic blindness of youth that so timelessly retorts to history, “But I have not tried it.”

-And isn’t life an experience, wholly each of our own to get to try, to to taste, to savour, to fumble, to feel, to live?
+And isn’t life an experience, wholly each of our own to get to try, to to taste, to savour, to fondle, to fumble, to feel, to live?

 So here I stand at 29, aware that there is nothing new under any sun, and also aware there are so, so many suns amongst the stars whose warmth I have not yet felt on my skin.